Dog-Friendly Pasadena: Where To Go With Your Dog

+You can nosh on hot gourmet hot dogs and burgers with your four-legged friend at the original Dog Haus Biergarten location adjacent to Big Bang Theory Way in Old Pasadena.
+My Vegan Restaurant caters to plant-based diets and pet owners with a few outside tables and water bowls provided upon request.
+Equally health-conscious and nutritious, True Food Kitchen is "friendly to friendly dogs."
 For a fine dining experience in a historic setting, The Raymond 1886 restaurant allows dogs on their serene patio.
 This is just a sampling of the more than 50 local restaurants with pet-friendly patios.
 Find a comprehensive list here.

 The first culinary stop for every visiting canine should be The Dog Bakery in Old Pasadena.
-Here you'll find the cutest all-natural baked treats for dogs—the menu includes carrot cake, cookies and wheat-free paw cakes along with jerky and other biscuits.
-The bakery is also stocked with dog toys, collars and seasonal goods.
+Here you'll find the cutest all-natural baked treats for dogs—the menu includes carrot cake, cookies, and wheat-free paw cakes along with jerky and other biscuits.
+The bakery is also stocked with dog toys, collars, and seasonal goods.

-Pasadena's pedestrian-friendliness is well-suited to dog walkers, whether it's strolling through Old Pasadena, scouting for public art or exploring the architectural landmarks on Millionaire's Row.
+Pasadena's pedestrian-friendliness is well-suited to dog walkers, whether it's strolling through Old Pasadena, scouting for public art, or exploring the architectural landmarks.
 Grab a walking tour map from the Pasadena Convention & Visitors Bureau's Visitors Center to plan your route.

 Or get off the urban grid and hit the trails of Eaton Canyon to take your dog on a scenic hike immersed in Mother Nature.
 For a social experience, bring your pup to a dog park.
+Visit the new Playhouse Village Park, which offers a separate off-leash dog run for small and large dogs and puts on dog-themed park events.
 The South Pawsadena Dog Park is worth a visit for the adorable name alone and is popular with locals for being well-lit after dark.
-Alice's Dog Park is within the seven-acre Vi√±a Vieja Park on Orange Grove Boulevard and has two separate areas for big and small dogs.
-Hahamongna Watershed Park in La Ca√±ada Flintridge (near the Jet Propulsion Laboratory) also has a dog park.
+Alice's Dog Park is within the seven-acre Vina Vieja Park on Orange Grove Boulevard and has two separate areas for big and small dogs.
+Hahamongna Watershed Park in La Canada Flintridge (near the Jet Propulsion Laboratory) also has a dog park.